edenai/edenai-apis/CONTRIBUTE.md

-    it will also inherit from other abstract classes representing each features You will define feature methods according to the features class abstractmethods. each feature method has to return a Dictionary: containing the original response of the provider and your standarized response
+    it will also inherit from other abstract classes representing each features You will define feature methods according to the features class abstractmethods. each feature method has to return a Dictionary: containing the original response of the provider and your standardized response

     eg: